telerik/ajax-docs/controls/grid/design-time/adding-columns-from-design-time.md

 At the top of the Telerik RadGrid Property Builder dialog, there is a check box called "Create columns automatically at runtime".
 This will set the **AutoGenerateColumns** property to **true**.

->note Ticking this check box will override the options for bound columns below.
+>tip Ticking this check box will override the options for bound columns below.
 If you need to bound columns, uncheck this box.
 >